Bouvier des Flandres

 Ensuring your Bouvier des Flandres stays healthy requires awareness of common health conditions and proactive care.
 Here’s a guide to key health issues and how to manage them effectively.

-• Hip and Elbow Dysplasia: Both are inherited degenerative joint diseases.
+• Elbow Dysplasia and Hip Dysplasia: Both are inherited degenerative joint diseases.
 Hip dysplasia occurs when the thighbone doesn’t fit properly into the hip joint, while elbow dysplasia results from abnormal joint growth, leading to weakness or malformation.
 Symptoms range from mild discomfort to severe lameness.
 Preventive measures include regular veterinary check-ups and proper weight management.

 • Cataracts: This condition causes cloudiness in the eye lens, leading to impaired vision.
 Cataracts commonly develop in older dogs.
 Routine eye exams and, in severe cases, surgical removal can improve vision.

-• Cancer: Bouvier des Flandres may be prone to certain types of cancer.
+• Cancer: Bouvier des Flandres may be prone to certain types of cancer such as lymphoma.
 Signs include unusual swelling, non-healing sores, and unexplained bleeding.
 Early detection through regular vet visits is key, and treatments may include surgery, chemotherapy, or medication.

 • Glaucoma: Increased pressure in the eye can result in vision loss and pain.
 It can be hereditary or secondary to other eye issues.
 Treatment involves eye drops or surgery.
 Regular eye check-ups can aid in early detection.